UV Tattoo Ink

-Many first time tattoos are UV tattoos because they are nearly invisible during the day, if you decide that tattoos just aren't for you, you really don't have much to look at unless you're under black light.
+Many first-time tattoos are UV tattoos because they are nearly invisible during the day.
+If you decide that tattoos just aren't for you, you really don't have much to look at unless you're under black light.

 Safety Concerns About UV Tattoos

-Some of the UV inks will, also, contain phosphorus, which is not healthy to be injected into your skin.
+Some of the UV inks will also contain phosphorus, which is not healthy to be injected into your skin.
 Make sure that the brand of UV ink does not contain any phosphorus, but even still, you can't be guaranteed that the chemicals that are included in the ink are safe for your body until the federal government approves them.

 Health Effects of Black Light Tattoos

 Many doctors and tattoo artists question the composition of UV ink because many people with UV tattoos have reported skin irritation and rashes around the area of the tattoo.
-Because the ink has not been FDA approved, it is hard to determine whether or not the chemicals are really healthy for your and your body.
+Because the ink has not been FDA approved, it is hard to determine whether or not the chemicals are really healthy for you and your body.

 Because some UV ink contains phosphorus, carcinogens, and allergens, you risk your body rejecting the tattoo.
-Although, tattoo rejection is possible and common amongst regular tattoos, when in regards to UV ink, there are more chemicals that compose the ink which could possibly explain the higher risk of rejection in the tattoo.
+Although tattoo rejection is possible and common amongst regular tattoos, in regards to UV ink, there are more chemicals that compose the ink which could possibly explain the higher risk of rejection in the tattoo.

 Some people even claim that their once nearly clear UV tattoo has turned brown in a period of a few months.